About us

 Open Supply Hub

-The objective of the cooperation is to strenghten transparency in the industry and the collaboration of the respective stakeholders.
-The PST supports the accessible, collaborative, supply chain mapping platform of the Open Supply Hub.
+The objective of the cooperation is to strengthen transparency in the industry and the collaboration between its respective stakeholders.
+The PST supports Open Supply Hub’s pursuit of powering the transition to safe and sustainable supply chains with the world’s most complete, open and accessible map of global production.

 Website